Blue State Blues: Adam Schiff Abused His Power to Dig up Dirt on Opponents | Breitbart

 In his testimony at the House Judiciary Committee on Wednesday, George Washington University Law School professor Jonathan Turley warned Congress that it was abusing its power by targeting Trump for “obstruction”: “If you impeach a president, if you make a ‘high crime and misdemeanor’ out of going to the courts, it is an abuse of power.
 It’s your abuse of power.
 You’re doing precisely what you’re criticizing the president for doing.”

 Schiff is already there.
-He is using a facially legitimate intelligence investigation to dig up dirt on his opponents — including Republicans; Trump’s lawyer; a journalist; and Kash Patel, a Republican committee staffer who dug up evidence of FISA abuse that led to the forthcoming Inspector General report.
+He is using a partisan intelligence investigation to dig up dirt on his political opponents — including Republicans; Trump’s lawyer; a journalist; and Kash Patel, a Republican committee staffer who dug up evidence of FISA abuse that led to the forthcoming Inspector General report.

 Schiff’s inquisition has reached McCarthyist proportions.
 It is time for Americans to ask again: “At long last, have you left no sense of decency?”